next-multilingual/next-multilingual/README.md

 fruitsMessages.format('banana');
 ```

 The idea to share those lists of items is that you can have a consistent experience across different components.
-Imagine a dropdown with a list of fruit in one page, and in another page an auto-complete input.
-But the important part to remember is that the list must always be used in the same context, not to re-use some of the messages in different context.
+Imagine a dropdown with a list of fruits in one page, and in another page an auto-complete input.
+But the important part to remember is that the list must always be used in the same context, not to re-use some of the messages in a different context.

 ### Message Variables